1 Day Mountaineering Fundamentals

 Our one-day fundamentals course teaches basic skills essential for mountaineering.
 Successful completion of the course fulfills the prerequisites for our 4-Day Emmons Climb of Mount Rainier.
 Participants can expect a full day of learning and practicing snow climbing techniques which include ascending and descending steep snow slopes, cramponing, ice axe use, and self-arrest.

 The training takes place on the beautiful slopes near the Lower Nisqually Glacier of Mount Rainier, originally named “təqʷuʔməʔ” (Taquoma), about an hour hike from the Paradise Visitor Center.
-We start by working on walking techniques for moving safely and efficiently over snowy and icy slopes.
+We start by working on walking techniques for moving competently and efficiently over snowy and icy slopes.
 Good footwork, balance, and rest techniques are invaluable skills that you will use in all future mountaineering endeavors.
 Guides then dive into instruction on ice axe use and how to self-arrest.
 Students will take the afternoon to practice a variety of skills from self arrest to running protection and steep snow ascending and descending.
 This fundamentals day provides a fantastic overview or refresher of basic mountaineering skills to develop a solid foundation to take with you into the mountains.

 This program is ideal for novice climbers seeking to learn the fundamentals of mountaineering and gain confidence traveling on glaciers and steep snow slopes.
 It’s also a great course for those who have taken a prolonged break from mountaineering and would like to refresh skills before a climb.